flipkart-incubator/ContentSheet/README.md

 ## Usage

 ContentSheet can present any object that conforms to 'ContentSheetContentProtocol'.
+Example project and demo show how to present a UIView, UIViewController, UINavigationController or a UIView controller by some custom object/controller.
-UIViewController and UINavigationController extensions are provided out of the box.
+UIView, UIViewController and UINavigationController extensions are provided out of the box.
 Take a look at them in '[ContentSheet.swift](/ContentSheet/Classes/ContentSheet.swift)' file to get an idea.